sedatDemiriz/satisfy-calc/README.md

 Enter recipe # to use: _
 ```

-Because the crafting process does not end after a single step, the user will be prompted again:
+This specific crafting tree does not conclude after a single step, therefore the user will be prompted to make a selection again:
 ```
 Begin crafting tree calculation...
 Please select what recipe to use at each step: